LandOfRails/LandOfSignals/docs/ContentPacksV2.md

   "name": "My Custom Content Pack",
   "version": "2.0",
   "author": "YourName",
-  "description": "A description of your content pack."
+  "description": "A description of your content pack, aligned with the LandOfSignals theme."
 }
 ```